Inés Alarcón

 Inés Margarita Alarcón Bueno is an Ecuadorian politician who became a member of the National Assembly of Ecuador in 2023.
+She was re-elected in 2025 and she chaired the Commission on Sovereignty, Integration and Comprehensive Security and a liaison committee with the European Union.

 Life

 In 2017 she was a General Manager at BRICS Consortium CONBRICS CL which was established that year based in Sangolqui.

 In 2023 there was unplanned election after the country's president decided to use an unusual clause in the constitution to avoid being impeached.
 He resigned but the clause required all of the National Assembly members to also resign.
 She joined the new National Democratic Action (ADN) party and became one of their candidates.
 Alarcón was elected to the National Assembly to represent Pichincha province.
 Her alternate was Cristobal Vaca.
 She joined the assembly's Permanent Commission on Sovereignty, Integration and Comprehensive Security and she became its president.